Beaufort Wines ~

 Reichensteiner

-This grape is high in sugars, so is suited to cooler climates.
+This grape is high in sugars thus suited to cooler climates.
 It is suitable for making both sparkling and still wines, and is a good blending variety

 Minnesota hybrids